moonymercury/Image-Processing-Final-Project/README.md

     └── pseudo/
 ```

+---

 ## Dataset

-The ARCADE coronary angiography dataset is required.
+The ARCADE coronary angiography dataset is required for the experiments.
-It is not included in this repository and must be downloaded separately.
+It is **not included in this repository** and must be downloaded separately.

-Expected folder structure:
+Expected dataset directory structure:

 ```
 ARCADE/